-Note: Since an assessment tool alone is not sufficient for improving student outcomes, the AOE is in the process of soliciting proposals that would provide wrap-around professional learning opportunities regarding the effective use of benchmark assessment data.
-This is part of the AOE's statewide responsibility for supporting the development of strong LCAS.
-Specifically, the successful contractor will provide supportive coaching and professional learning opportunities for kindergarten through grade eight educators focused on the effective use of benchmark assessment data and the implementation of evidence-based practices to improve outcomes for all_learners.
-This work will take place both virtually and face-to-face.
+Note: Since an assessment tool alone is not sufficient for improving student outcomes, the AOE has solicited proposals for wrap-around professional learning opportunities regarding the effective use of benchmark assessment data.
+This is part of the AOE's statewide responsibility for supporting the development of a high-quality Local Comprehensive Assessment System.
+The AOE is currently involved in the contract procurement process and hopes to announce additional information about this professional learning opportunity in the near future.